Germany: Police find newborn baby in garbage | DW | 17.06.2019

 A newborn baby girl was rescued from a garbage bag on Monday in the German town of Kierspe in the western state of North Rhine-Westphalia.

-Police discovered the child behind a house after officers heard whining from a bush, public prosecutor Michael Burggräf said.
+Police discovered the child behind a house after officers heard crying from a bush, public prosecutor Michael Burggräf said.

 The newborn, whose body temperature was a dangerously low 31 degrees, was struggling for air after some three hours in the knotted sack.

-Burggräf said she had since recovered and was receiving medical care at a nearby clinic.
+Burggräf said the baby has since recovered and was receiving medical care at a nearby clinic.

 Read more: Dumpster diving remains illegal in Germany